dapr/docs/daprdocs/content/en/docs/building-blocks/_index.md

 title: "Building Blocks"
 linkTitle: "Building Blocks"
 weight: 30
-description: "HTTP or gRPC API that can be called from user code and uses one or more Dapr components."
+description: "HTTP or gRPC APIs that can be called from user code and uses one or more Dapr components."
 ---

 A [building block](./architecture/building_blocks.md) is as an HTTP or gRPC API that can be called from user code and uses one or more Dapr components.
 Dapr consists of a set of building blocks, with extensibility to add new building blocks.